 This section covers the tools and equipment a lab/shop should have for training in any given specialty area.
-This equipment is specialized and it must be available in the lab/shop.
+This equipment is specialized and it must be available in the lab/shop or to the program through a local business.
 No specific type or brand names are identified because they will vary in each local situation.